utkarshmeena2903/100DaysOfCloud/Journey/005/Readme.md

 ### You need to answer the following:
 - What is Simple Storage Service (S3)?
+Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
+Amazon S3 uses the same scalable storage infrastructure that Amazon.com uses to run its e-commerce network.
-- What is a bucket?
+## -what is bucket?
+A bucket is a container for objects stored in Amazon S3.
+You can store any number of objects in a bucket and can have up to 100 buckets in your account.
+To request an increase, visit the Service Quotas Console .
+Every object is contained in a bucket.
+For example, if the object named photos/puppy.
-- What is object storage?
+## - What is object storage?
+Object storage is a computer data storage that manages data as objects, as opposed to other storage architectures like file systems which manages data as a file hierarchy, and block storage which manages data as blocks within sectors and tracks.
-- How is object storage different than block storage?
+## - How is object storage different than block storage?
+Object storage is best used for large amounts of unstructured data, especially when durability, unlimited storage, scalability, and complex metadata management are relevant factors for overall performance.
+Block storage provides low latency and high-performance values in various use cases
-- What is the maximum amount of data that you can store in an S3 bucket?
+## - What is the maximum amount of data that you can store in an S3 bucket?
+The total volume of data and number of objects you can store are unlimited.
+Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 TB.
+The largest object that can be uploaded in a single PUT is 5 GB.
-- What is the maximum file size you can store in an S3 bucket?
+## - What is the maximum file size you can store in an S3 bucket?
+The total volume of data and number of objects you can store are unlimited.
+Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 TB.
+The largest object that can be uploaded in a single PUT is 5 GB.
-- By default, are objects in an S3 bucket public?
+## - By default, are objects in an S3 bucket public?
+By default, new buckets, access points, and objects don't allow public access.
+However, users can modify bucket policies, access point policies, or object permissions to allow public access.
+S3 Block Public Access settings override these policies and permissions so that you can limit public access to these resources.
-- What are the security best practices regarding S3 buckets?
+## - What are the security best practices regarding S3 buckets?
+Top 10 security best practices for securing data in Amazon S3 Block public S3 buckets at the organization level. ...
+Use bucket policies to verify all access granted is restricted and specific. ...
+Ensure that any identity-based policies don't use wildcard actions. ...
+Enable S3 protection in GuardDuty to detect suspicious activities.
-- What is an S3 bucket policy?
+## - What is an S3 bucket policy?
+An S3 bucket policy is an object that allows you to manage access to specific Amazon S3 storage resources.
+You can specify permissions for each resource to allow or deny actions requested by a principal (a user or role).
-- What are storage classes in S3?
+## - What are storage classes in S3?
+S3 has six storage classes puprose-built for varying access needs to help you optimize costs.
+With the S3 Storage Classes, S3 Storage Class Analysis, and S3 Lifecycle policies, you can enable storage cost efficiencies without impacting availability or performance.
-- How is a bucket policy different from an IAM policy?
+## - How is a bucket policy different from an IAM policy?
+ You attach IAM policies to IAM users, groups, or roles, which are then subject to the permissions you've defined.
+In other words, IAM policies define what a principal can do in your AWS environment.
+S3 bucket policies, on the other hand, are attached only to S3 buckets

 ## References
 - [Getting Started with S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)